Vienna U-Bahn: Type T

-A video-monitored, equipped with air conditioning, electronic interior and exterior displays and new design further development of the Type T comes since May 2008 as Type T1 used and replaced the old E6 / c6 high-floor suits.
-Since 24 December 2008 only vehicles type T and T1 on the U6.
+A further development of the type T, known as the type T1, has been in use since May 2008.
+These vehicles feature air conditioning, video surveillance, and electronic interior and exterior displays, along with an updated design.
+The Type T1 replaced the older E6/c6 high-floor cars.
+Since 24 December 2008, only type T and T1 vehicles have been in operation on the U6 line.

-The T and T1 cars can be coupled with each other so that trains from T and T1 cars can run mixed.
+The type T and T1 cars can be coupled together, allowing mixed operation.